 Your spring break vacation is not happening.
 You got sent home from college for the rest of the semester.
 Your industry trade show is rescheduled.
 Your favorite sporting events, concerts, and fan conventions are postponed.

-Since March 2020 is basically canceled due to Coronavirus COVID-19, it’s the perfect time to catch up on some of the best TV shows to binge watch on Netflix.
+Since the spring of 2020 is basically canceled due to COVID-19, it’s the perfect time to catch up on some of the best TV shows to binge watch on Netflix.

 So clean off that TV remote with an antibacterial wipe and pick one of these series to immerse yourself in another world and get your mind off the anxiety-inducing Coronavirus.